src-d/landing/README.md

 If you want to build the project separatelly, you can replace the last command with these two:
 * `npm run api-run` To start the landing API at [http://localhost:8080](http://localhost:8080)
 * `npm run webpack-watcher` To start webpack watcher, that will rebuild the assets when you change its sources
-* `npm run hugo-server` To serve the landing locally using hugo server